duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/100-Build-Part-4-Overview.md

-# Part 4: Camera, Propellers, and Mounting Hardware Overview {#build-part4-overview status=ready}
+# Part 4: Camera, Propellers, and Mounting Part 2 Overview {#build-part4-overview status=ready}

-In this section of the build, you will attach the camera, and finalize the drone assembly.
+In this section of the build, you will attach the camera, propellers, and finalize the drone assembly.

 - **Part : Quantity**
 - Raspberry Pi Camera : 1
-- Pi Mount : 1
-- Pi Mount Screws : 3
-- Brass Standoffs : 2
-- CW Propellors : 2
+- CW Propellers : 2
-- CCW Propellors : 2
+- CCW Propellers : 2
 - 8mm Wrench : 1
-- Battery Mount : 1
-- Hot glue gun : 1
+- Landing Gear: 4
 - Zip Ties : 10+
+- M2 6mm screws: 4
+- M2 nuts: 4

 ## Hardware